HjInYoMaMa/AC-External-NoClip-FlyHack/README.md

 # AC-External-NoClip-FlyHack

 # 🛰 About
-This is basic external trainer with FlyHack and NoClip
+This is basic external trainer with FlyHack and NoClip for game called AssaultCube

 ## ☂️ Features
 - FlyHack